e-number/e-number/README.md

 - Hi, I’m Dmitriy
-- I’m interested in Java programming
+- I'm interested in web development
-- Currently learning Spring framework
 - How to reach me : eggnom@yandex.ru

 <!---